 The Likelihood to Buy score is the result of the sum of all the activities of the person within the last 90 days, factored with a decay.

-Each event performed by the person is associated with a weight and a decay, which are the scoring rules.
+Each event performed by the person is associated with an Importance (weight) and a Lifespan (decay), which are the scoring rules.
 MadKudu does not work with default scoring rules but instead automatically suggests custom scoring rules based on the analysis of the behavior of your past conversions.

 In the Data Science Studio, the Feature evaluation tab allows to understand how events correlate to conversion and to tweak the weights and the decay of the events used in the model.